ARMmbed/mbed-os/features/mbedtls/README.md

 ## Getting Mbed TLS from GitHub

 Mbed TLS is maintained and developed in the open, independently of Mbed OS, and its source can be found on GitHub here: [ARMmbed/mbedtls](https://github.com/ARMmbed/mbedtls).
-To import into an instance of Mbed OS a different version of Mbed TLS, a `Makefile` script is provided to update the local git repository, extract a specific version, and to modify the configuration files to those used for the Mbed OS defaults.
+To import into an instance of Mbed OS a different version of Mbed TLS, a `Makefile` script is provided to update the local Git repository, extract a specific version, and to modify the configuration files to those used for the Mbed OS defaults.

 To use the `Makefile`, you can either set `MBED_TLS_RELEASE` environment variable to the git tag or commit id of the Mbed TLS Release or version you want to use, or alternatively you can modify the `Makefile` itself.
 If `MBED_TLS_RELEASE` is unset, the HEAD of the main development branch will be extracted.